Gain access to thousands of additional definitions and advanced search features—ad free! JOIN NOW

 : one appointed to supervise students (as at an examination)

-Recent Examples of proctor from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'proctor'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'proctor.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Middle English procutour procurator, proctor, alteration of procuratour

 See more words from the same century

 See words that rhyme with proctor

 What made you want to look up proctor?
 Please tell us where you read or heard it (including the quote, if possible).

 Get Word of the Day daily email!